How many crimes against persons did Keota enforcement officers grapple with in 2020?

 Related

-FDA conducted inspection of 1 company in cities located in Sequoyah County in Q3
+FDA conducted inspection of 1 company in cities located in Cherokee County in 2025

-There was one company in a city associated with Sequoyah County that received an FDA inspection in the third quarter of 2025, according to the U.S. Food and Drug Administration.
+There was one company in a city associated with Cherokee County that received an FDA inspection in 2025, according to the U.S. Food and Drug Administration.

-How many companies were inspected by the FDA in cities located in Sequoyah County in September?
+How many companies in cities in Sequoyah County received FDA inspections in 2025?